joseamesquita/Find-Doctor/README.md

 Behavior | Input | Output
 --- | --- | ---
-program takes in a string type (medical issue) and returns list of doctors in the Portland Area | "cough" | List of Doctors in the Portland Area
+if the user leaves the input blank | "" | Please insert symptom and name user inputs a symtpom and receives a list of doctors in Portland to treat the symptom | "cough" | returns list of doctors that treat "cough" symptom user inputs a name and receives a list of doctors in Portland with the name given | "diaz" | returns a list of doctors that inlude 'diaz' in first or last name

 ## Known Bugs